List of Bleach characters: Ichigo Kurosaki

-Ichigo Kurosaki (黒崎 一護, Kurosaki Ichigo) is the main protagonist of the series.
+Ichigo Kurosaki (黒崎 一護, Kurosaki Ichigo) is the main protagonist of the Bleach franchise.
 A tall orange-haired high school student, Ichigo becomes a "Substitute Soul Reaper" after unintentionally absorbing most of Rukia Kuchiki's powers.
 His cynical nature at first makes him ill-disposed towards the duty, but, with the passage of time, he accepts and welcomes the strength his Soul Reaper powers give him.
-When creating the manga series, Kubo commented that Rukia Kuchiki, the first character he created, did not seem like a lead character, so he created Ichigo to be the series main protagonist.
+When creating the manga series, Kubo commented that Rukia Kuchiki, the first character he created, did not seem like a lead character, so he created Ichigo to be the series's main protagonist.

-Ichigo is voiced by Masakazu Morita in the Japanese version of the anime and by Johnny Yong Bosch in the English dub.
+Ichigo is voiced by Masakazu Morita in the original Japanese version of the anime and by Johnny Yong Bosch in the English dub.

 Rukia Kuchiki

 Rukia Kuchiki (朽木 ルキア, Kuchiki Rukia) is a Soul Reaper,(死神, Shinigami, literally 'Death God'), who is assigned hollow extermination duties in Karakura Town.
 She meets Ichigo for the first time when she breaks into his house, not knowing that he can see her.
 Their relationship further complicates when Rukia saves Ichigo and transfers her powers to him.
 Rukia lacks it and cannot return to the Soul Society.
 She assumes a temporary lifestyle as a regular human, using a gigai (human form) obtained from Kisuke Urahara's shop, and enrolls into Ichigo's high school and takes up residence in his closet, while teaching him how to be a Substitute Soul Reaper in her place.
 Rukia was the first female character of the series created by Kubo, her design being the one he decided to use for all the other Soul Reapers.

-Rukia is voiced by Fumiko Orikasa in the Japanese version of the anime and by Michelle Ruff in the English dub.
+Rukia is voiced by Fumiko Orikasa in the original Japanese version of the anime and by Michelle Ruff in the English dub.

 Orihime Inoue

 Orihime Inoue (井上 織姫, Inoue Orihime) is a long-time classmate of Ichigo and one of his closest friends.
 She used to have a crush on Ichigo since the beginning, however due to Ichigo's selfless wish as Substitute Soul Reaper to protect his loved ones, Orihime genuinely falls in love with him.
 Since the age of three, she had been an orphan when her older brother Sora left their abusive parents' home with her and raised Orihime on his own.
 Later on, when Orihime was in middle school, Sora died in an accident.
 Though initially devoid of spiritual powers, she develops spiritual awareness early in the plot.
 She later obtains the god-like ability to warp reality through rejecting past phenomena.

-Orihime is voiced by Yuki Matsuoka in the Japanese version of the anime and by Stephanie Sheh in the English dub.
+Orihime is voiced by Yuki Matsuoka in the original Japanese version of the anime and by Stephanie Sheh in the English dub.